 CASTLEMAINE FREE UNIVERSITY

 Castlemaine Free University (CFU) is a forum for discussing contemporary issues of special interest for those living in Mount Alexander Shire and Central Victoria more generally.
-We are part of a movement — see Melbourne Free University (MFU).
-Feel free to jump to the EVENTS detailed below or read more about CFU.
+For the latest and up-coming events, please see our new CFU page and the event calendar at Degrowth Central Victoria, with which CFU is now integrated

 4 March – Wage Peace